Mohammed0602/Sparta_Global_Ruby_-Game/README.md

 >cd your way in to the folder which contains the download files
 >
 >Lastly,
->type ruby play.rb with in the command line to start playing
+>type ruby play-simon-says-MVP.rb  with in the command line to start playing
 >
 >Good Luck Enjoy Playing :D